-A) Name: Give the pool configuration an identifiable name.
+A. Name: Give your pool configuration an identifiable name.

-B) Num Return: Enter the number of IPs you want to return to the pool.
+B. Num Return: Enter the number of FQDNs you want to have returned in the pool.

-C) Min Available: Enter the minimum number of IPs that must be available in the pool.
+C. Min Available: enter the minimum number of FQDNs that must be available in the pool.